-Bethenny Frankel divorcing Jason Hoppy: What's at stake
+Bethenny Frankel Divorcing Jason Hoppy: What's at Stake

 It's so hard to say goodbye -- especially when millions of dollars hang in the balance.

-As Bethenny Frankel and her soon-to-be ex-husband, Jason Hoppy, cope with the emotional fallout of their imminent divorce, they're also dealing with the financial issue of who gets what when they go their separate ways.
+As Bethenny Frankel and soon-to-be ex-husband Jason Hoppy cope with the emotional fallout of their imminent divorce, they're also dealing with the financial issue of who gets what when they go their separate ways.

 PHOTOS: Hollywood's most expensive divorces